How to Create a Successful Food and Beverage Sales Pitch

 To avoid disaster, perform a Research by Driving Around (RbDA) by visiting a handful of stores.
 Look at products similar to yours (or departments where you believe your product should be sold) and determine which has the best chance for success.
 If you are well below or above the range, reconsider how you formulate and price your product.

 Gross Margin - Retailers want to know the gross margin of your product in dollars and percent.
 When the buyer asks what your gross margin is, usually they want the percentage number.
 You absolutely must know this number by heart.

 Doing your homework here is a bit more difficult, and you will eventually find out an approximate Gross Margin % requirement (or range) by performing Research by Driving Around, so be persistent.
 Eventually, you will find a friendly manager or team leader to provide some guidance.

 Are you Solving a Consumer Problem or Meeting a Need?

 Consumers buy a product for one of two reasons: either to solve a problem or to fulfill a need.

 One example is the strong gluten-free trend.
-You can easily do research by visiting specialty sites such as a Gluten-Free Cooking site.
-And, Packaged Facts' Food Shopper Insights survey reveals opportunities for food entrepreneurs and Barbara's Bakery focuses on product growth by appealing to consumers with Celiacs disease.
-If you're a baker who created a gluten-free cake line that tastes like wheat-based desserts, then you've solved a problem for the population of Celiac consumers suffering from wheat intolerance.
+You can easily do research by visiting specialty sites such as a gluten-free cooking site.
+Also, the Packaged Facts' Food Shopper Insights survey reveals opportunities for food entrepreneurs, and Barbara's Bakery focuses on product growth by appealing to consumers with Celiacs disease.
+If you're a baker who created a gluten-free cake line that tastes like wheat-based desserts, then you've solved a problem for the population of celiac consumers suffering from wheat intolerance.